Ibtasam-98/matplotlib/README.md

 # Matplotlib Learning Guide: Basic to Advanced

-This repository contains a comprehensive list of Matplotlib topics, structured to guide learners from fundamental concepts to advanced techniques in data visualization using Python's Matplotlib library.
+This repository contains comprehensive list of Matplotlib topics, structured to guide learners from fundamental concepts to advanced techniques in data visualization using Python's Matplotlib library.

 ## Overview
 This guide is organized into three levels: Beginner, Intermediate, and Advanced.
 Each section outlines key concepts and techniques you should learn to progress in your Matplotlib skills.
 Whether you're just starting with plotting or looking to create sophisticated visualizations, this resource provides a roadmap for your learning journey.

 ## Topics Covered